MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-05.md

 ---
 title: Getting started tutorials - 5.
 Creating dynamic content using Solvers
-description: This course shows you how to use the Mixed Reality Toolkit (MRTK) to create a mixed reality application.
+description: This course shows you how to use the Mixed Reality Toolkit (MRTK) solvers to create dynamic content.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 07/01/2020